-- As well as the Codes of Conduct (see above) students at Main School are asked to follow the 'BASICS' approach (Be Kind, Active, Say Something, I am Responsible, Connect and Communicate and Service to others) - A growing sense of responsibility for one's own actions, and for the effect of one's actions upon others - A deepening sense of commitment to the well-being of others in the wider community, locally, nationally, and globally - A sense of respect and appreciation for the natural world, and an awareness of the interdependence of human life with other life forms - A growing disposition towards generosity rather than selfishness, kindness to others, and a clear rejection of unkindness, cruelty, or bullying - A sensitivity to the feelings and needs of those with whom one lives and works, a willingness to be of practical help in contributing to their well-being - The development of a mature sense of self-confidence and self-worth, with a disposition to humility rather than arrogance - Honesty, truthfulness, and the development of personal integrity - A recognition of the right of others to hold their own views, and a respect for those who have different beliefs and customs.
+- Pride in following the 'CRGS Way' - A growing sense of responsibility for one's own actions, and for the effect of one's actions upon others - A deepening sense of commitment to the well-being of others in the wider community, locally, nationally, and globally - A sense of respect and appreciation for the natural world, and an awareness of the interdependence of human life with other life forms - A growing disposition towards generosity rather than selfishness, kindness to others, and a clear rejection of unkindness, cruelty, or bullying - A sensitivity to the feelings and needs of those with whom one lives and works, a willingness to be of practical help in contributing to their well-being - The development of a mature sense of self-confidence and self-worth, with a disposition to humility rather than arrogance - Honesty, truthfulness, and the development of personal integrity - A recognition of the right of others to hold their own views, and a respect for those who have different beliefs and customs.
 A rejection of all forms of prejudice on the basis of race, gender, class, sexual orientation, religion or disability - A readiness to look beyond materialism - A willingness to reflect upon and think critically about their experiences, opinions, choices and responses.
-A readiness to adapt, grow, and change - A recognition that spiritual beliefs, moral values, and reflection on experience can give direction, shape and meaning to an individual's life - A growing ability to cope with the experiences of suffering which human life naturally presents: anxiety, stress, illness, divorce, loss, death.
-Moral and spiritual development is an organic process affected by the whole range of a person's experiences.
+A readiness to adapt, grow, and change - A recognition that spiritual beliefs, moral values, and reflection on experience can give direction, shape and meaning to an individual's life - A growing ability to cope with the experiences of suffering which human life naturally presents: anxiety, stress, illness, divorce, loss, death. - Moral and spiritual development is an organic process affected by the whole range of a person's experiences.
 The school's role in this should therefore not be seen in isolation.
 Parents and family, activities and commitments outside school, and in some cases involvement in a particular religious faith will contribute in a variety of ways to a young person's development.
 Clitheroe Royal Grammar School is thoroughly committed to its role in this partnership.